wanyao1992/tf-s2s/README.md

 ## Features
 - Data preprocess
+- Multi-RNN
 - Attention
 - Beam Search

 ## Run

 ### Dataset
+Copy the file to your data folder (suggested).

+In my test, all the data and mode file are saved in '/media/BACKUP/ghproj_d/tf-seq2seq'.

+You need to change the path to your own path.
 - src-train.txt
 - tgt-train.txt
 - src-val.txt